DhakadPankaj/Fly-annotation/6_BRAKER3/README.md

 The script uses GNU `parallel` to run multiple instances of the `run_braker` function in parallel, allowing for efficient processing of multiple genomes.

+### Notes

-Please note that this script assumes that the necessary software (BRAKER3, AUGUSTUS, etc.) and data files are already set up and available in the specified directories.
+This script assumes that the necessary software (BRAKER3, AUGUSTUS, etc.) and data files are already set up and available in the specified directories.
 It also assumes that the Conda environment `braker3` is set up with all the necessary dependencies.